vkostyanetsky/Fastimer/README.md

 The second command starts a new fast, and the third one ends the active one.

-## 😌 Where to see my fasts?
+## 😌 Where I can see or edit my fasts?

-The script stores all the fasts in the `journal.yaml` file in the directory where it is run.
+The script stores all the fasts in `journal.yaml` file in the working directory.
 The file is quite human-readable, so you can just open it in your lovely text editor.